 - With a gas furnace, light the pilot light if it went out and verify that the gas valve is on.
 Be sure to check the furnace’s ignition as well.

-If there still isn’t any heat, the thermostat may be faulty, in which case you’ll want to call in an expert to assess the situation.
+If there still isn’t any heat, the thermostat may be faulty, in which case you’ll want to call in an expert to assess the situation and fix the furnace.

 This is more than likely due to an issue with the thermostat.
 There is a small lever on your thermostat (not the heat adjustment lever) — this is your heat anticipator.
 If your furnace is going off and on too often, set your anticipator closer to the “longer” setting.